The Mission of the Seventy-Two, 1-24

 More bearable on that day for Sodom – ‘The Jews regarded the heathen towns of old as absolutely godless.
 To say that they would have given a warmer response to the gospel than these Jewish towns is a way of saying just how blind the Jews were to the gospel; their pride would experience a swift downfall.’
 (NBC)

-Luke 10:13 “Woe to you, Korazin!
+10:13 “Woe to you, Chorazin!
 Woe to you, Bethsaida!
-For if the miracles that were performed in you had been performed in Tyre and Sidon, they would have repented long ago, sitting in sackcloth and ashes.
+For if the miracles done in you had been done in Tyre and Sidon, they would have repented long ago, sitting in sackcloth and ashes.
+10:14 But it will be more bearable for Tyre and Sidon in the judgment than for you!
+10:15 And you, Capernaum, will you be exalted to heaven?
+No, you will be thrown down to Hades!

 Korazin – a town north of Capernaum.